dmbarbour/glas/docs/GlasApps.md

   * *write* - erase current content of file or start a new file.
   * *append* - extend current content of file.
   * *create* - same as write, except fails if the file already exists.
   * *delete* - removes a file.
-Use 'state' to observe progress.
+Use 'state' to observe progress and potential error.
  * **close:FileRef** - Delete the system object associated with this reference.
 FileRef is no longer in-use, and operations (except open) will fail.
  * **read:(from:FileRef, count:N, exact?)** - read 1 to N bytes, limited by available data, returned as a list.
 Fails if no bytes are available - see 'state' to diagnose.
 Option:
   * *exact* - flag.
 If set, fail if fewer than N bytes are available.